cap-js/docs/advanced/hybrid-testing.md

 [All `cds bind` command line options](#cds-bind-usage){.learn-more}

-#### Bind a Local Application to User-Provided Services on Cloud Foundry { #binding-user-provided-services}
+#### User-Provided Services on Cloud Foundry { #binding-user-provided-services}

 ```sh
 cds bind my-ups -2 my-user-provided-service
 ```

-Binds your CAP application to the user provided service instance `my-user-provided-service`, using your currently targeted Cloud Foundry space.
+Binds your local CAP application to the user provided service instance `my-user-provided-service`, using your currently targeted Cloud Foundry space.
 The service name `my-ups` is optional - it has to match the service name used in the CDS `required` services configuration.

 Output: